 Accepted Papers

-- A self maintainable view maintenance technique for data
+A self maintainable view maintenance technique for data warehouses

 University of South Australia, Australia